vignat/vignat/README.md

 # Verify the data structures (can be done at any time)
 $ make verifast

-# Symbolically execute VigNAT to generate traces
+# Symbolically execute VigNAT to generate traces, modeling the hardware
-$ make verify-dpdk
+$ make verify-hardware

 # Verify the traces
 $ cd ../../validator